-Moment of inertia is defined as the quantity expressed by the body resisting angular acceleration which is the sum of the product of the mass of every particle with its square of a distance from the axis of rotation.
-SI unit of moment of inertia is kg.m2.
+The moment of inertia is defined as the quantity expressed by the body resisting angular acceleration which is the sum of the product of the mass of every particle with its square of a distance from the axis of rotation.
+The SI unit of moment of inertia is kg m2.
 It is also known as the angular mass or rotational inertia.

-The role of the moment of inertia is the same as mass (m) in linear motion.
+The role of the moment of inertia is the same as the role of mass in linear motion.
 It is the measurement of the resistance of a body to a change in its rotational motion.
-It is constant for a particular rigid body and a particular rotation axis.
+It is constant for a particular rigid frame and a specific axis of rotation.